cicsdev/cics-banking-sample-application-cbsa/etc/install/carbonReactUI/doc/CBSA_Carbon_React_UI_installation_deployment_guide.md

 This document is for the Carbon React UI deployment/installation.
 It assumes that the installer already has:

--   a CICS region (running CICS TS 5.4 or greater)
+-   a CICS region (running CICS TS 6.1 or greater)

 -   a Db2 subsystem (v12 or greater)

 -   the CBSA base/COBOL installed in the CICS region already

--   Java SE 11.0.17 or later.
-It is possible to use with Java 11.0.16 but this requires a workaround which is detailed below.
+-   Java 17

 These instructions detail the steps required to:
 - [Set up the OMVS Segment](#OMVS-Segment)